rafaeltauran/dsp-app/README.md

 3. Replace the existing IP with the one displayed by Flask when running the backend.
 4. Save the changes and restart the frontend server if necessary.

-Your application should now be fully functional with both the frontend and backend running properly.
+The application should now be fully functional with both the frontend and backend running properly.